L3viathan/jira.vim/README.md

 Search for issues using a JQL query.

 ### :JIssue
 Open an existing issue.
+Requires an issue key like AUSU-1234.
 (Autocomplete for project, then for issue number.)
 You can edit the follwing fields:

  * Summary